 I hope you are looking forward to two days of weekend fun and beautiful weather, wherever you are.
 If you make this recipe, be sure to let me know in the comments below or by taking a photo and posting it to Instagram with the tag @holycowvegan.
 I love to hear from you!

 Vegan Asparagus Risotto

-- 1 cup finely chopped onions (about two medium onions)
+- 1 cup onions (finely chopped.
+About two medium onions)

 - 1 tbsp extra virgin olive oil

 - 1 1/2 cups arborio rice

 - 1 tbsp fresh rosemary (or 1 tsp dry)

 - 1 pound asparagus (tough ends trimmed, then cut into 1/2-inch bits)